awslabs/aws-encryption-sdk-specification/framework/raw-rsa-keyring.md

 OnDecrypt MUST take [decryption materials](structures.md#decryption-materials) and a list of [encrypted data keys](structures.md#encrypted-data-key) as input.

-The keyring MUST attempt to decrypt the inputted encrypted data keys, in list order, until it successfully decrypts one.
+The keyring MUST attempt to decrypt the input encrypted data keys, in list order, until it successfully decrypts one.

 For each encrypted data key, the keyring MUST attempt to decrypt the encrypted data key into plaintext using RSA if and only if the following is true: